 IDEA Gives Disabled Children the Right to a Good Education

 The IDEA gives disabled children the right to a good education.
 It also gives them the right to a free and appropriate public education.
-This mean there are high standards in the education they receive.
+This means there are high standards in the education they receive.
 However, Supreme Court Justice Gorsuch has specific opinions regarding disabled children and their right to a free education under the IDEA.
-He thinks that the standard for educating disabled children should be low.
+He thinks that the standard for educating disabled children should below.
 You may recall that during Gorsuch’s congressional hearings, the U.S. Supreme Court overturned his decision in the Luke P. case.

 The Luke P. case held that a school district complies with the law to educate disabled children, as long as they provide educational benefits that meet a “de minimis” standard.
 “De minimis” is a Latin phrase meaning “so minor as to merit disregard.”
 When decisions use this language, it means the lowest possible standard.